cooler333/Swiftea/README.md

 - Do not use 3rd party libraries
 - use Combine
 - 100% business logic code coverage
+- Lightweight: 2 structs, 1 enum, 2 final classes; less than 200 lines of code

 #### We're open to merge requests